Onaizit3/AttivitaConcorrenziali/Readme.md

 ## Overview
 This program helps you find competitiveness scores for various activities in your area.
 It analyzes and evaluates the level of competition among businesses and services in a specified location.

+Currently, the algorithm simply calculates the average sentiment analysis of nearby activities to determine competitiveness scores.

 ## Setup Instructions

 ### API Keys